Frequently Asked Questions

 You don’t need to wear a tux or formal gown to attend the ballet!
 Most people consider a performance by the Kansas City Ballet to be a special event and tend to dress for the occasion, but wearing anything that makes you comfortable while attending the performance is up to you.
 Many people are dressed in comfortable business casual.
 Formal dress – evening gowns and tuxedos – are generally only worn to gala Ballet events.

 What is Will Call?

-Will call is an option to have your tickets held at the Box Office on Level 2 in the Kauffman Center, to pick up on your performance date.
-If tickets are purchased prior to five business days before the performance, please select the ship methods Print at Home or Mail My Tickets to prevent waiting in long Will Call lines.
+Will call is an option to have your tickets held at the Box Office at the Kauffman Center to be picked up on your performance date.
+If tickets are purchased prior to five business days before the performance, please select the ship methods Print at Home or Mail My Tickets to prevent waiting in Will Call lines.

 Are there elevators in the Kauffman Center for the Performing Arts?

 Yes, there are elevators located on every level.
 All levels are accessible to people with special needs.
 When ordering tickets online, please look for the seats that have the wheelchair or asterisk symbol or simply mark that you need an accessible seat when purchasing best available.
 You may also consult the Kansas City Ballet Box Office at 816.931.8993 to determine your best and most accessible seating options.